Student-Management-System/exercise-submitter-eclipse/testing.md

 - shows error dialog if not logged in

-- if an assignment is connected to the project
+- if an assignment is associated to the project
     - shows a dialog with the version history
 - else
     - shows an info dialog that versions of other assignments can be viewed under "Show Assignmnets" in menu bar